LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 15 - Order new parking page.md

 </select>
 ```

-It has the same `v-model` binding like `<input>` field.
-Value assigned to `parkingStore.form.vehicle_id` will be the one we select the `<option>` from `:value` attribute and it is `vehicle.id`.
+It has the same `v-model` binding as the `<input>` field.
+The value assigned to `parkingStore.form.vehicle_id` will be the one we select the `<option>` from `:value` attribute and it is `vehicle.id`.

-To display all options with vehicles available we iterate them using `v-for="vehicle in vehicleStore.vehicles"` like we did in vehicles index view.
-Along with `v-for` directive we need to define `:key` attribute which is required for Vue to internally keep track of nodes.
+To display all options with vehicles available we iterate them using `v-for="vehicle in vehicleStore.vehicles"` as we did in the vehicles index view.
+Along with the `v-for` directive we need to define the `:key` attribute which is required for Vue to internally keep track of nodes.

-When we load the form none of our options will be selected by default and default attribute `selected` doesn't work there.
+When we load the form none of our options will be selected by default and the default attribute `selected` doesn't work there.

 `v-model` will ignore the initial `selected` attributes found on any form elements.
 It will always treat the current bound JavaScript state as the source of truth.
 We should declare the initial value on the JavaScript side.

-This is done when our component loads, we call `getVehicles()` method from `vehicleStore`.
+This is done when our component loads, we call the `getVehicles()` method from `vehicleStore`.
 When we get the response we assign the first vehicle id `response[0].id`  from the list to `parkingStore.form.vehicle_id`.
 This is the same value bound to our `<select>` element `v-model="parkingStore.form.vehicle_id"`.

 ```js
 vehicleStore.getVehicles().then((response) => {